srcfl/srcful-documentation/docs/getting-started/participate.md

 ## 1. Get a Srcful Energy Gateway

 By getting a Srcful Energy Gateway, you can start validating green energy from your Distributed Energy Resource (DER) and earning tokens for contributing to the decentralized energy grid.
-To get started, visit the [Srcful Shop](https://shop.srcful.io/) and acquire an Energy Gateway.
+To get started, visit our Hardware Vendor [RAKwireless store](https://store.rakwireless.com/products/srcful-energy-gateway) and acquire an Energy Gateway.

 ### Requirements